Indian Housing Block Grant Program (IHBG)

 - Federally recognized Indian tribes or their tribally designated housing entity (TDHE)

-- A limited number of state-recognized tribes who were funded under the Indian Housing Program provision of USHA
+- A limited number of state-recognized tribes who were funded under the Indian Housing Program authorized by the United States Housing Act of 1937 (USHA)

 What This Program Funds